views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 **Step 4: Review the Code of Conduct and Contributing Guidelines**

 Ensure you read through the organization's Code of Conduct and Contributing Guidelines, found in the `docs` repo.
 This will help you understand the expectations and processes for contributing to the projects.

+**Step 5: Always consult the Glossary**

+Use the terms defined in the Glossary in your code and documentation.
+Consistent terminology helps avoid misunderstandings and makes the codebase easier to navigate.

+**Step 6: Revisit the ODRs if you encounter any uncertainties.**

+They are the authoritative source for understanding the crucial decisions made in the project. **This project runs on the philosophy of "if you can't answer it with a link, it is not documented."** As such, all decisions regarding the organization or pipeline architecture should be properly documented with an ODR.

 ## 3. Additional Resources